 About the Institute

-The Pontifical John Paul II Institute is devoted to the study of this truth about the human person in all of its dimensions: theological, philosophical, anthropological, and indeed cosmological-scientific.
-The Institute centers its study of the person in the community that is the original cell of human society: marriage and family (cf. Catechism of the Catholic Church, 2207; Letter to Families, 13).
+The Pontifical John Paul II Institute is devoted to the study of this truth about the human person in all its dimensions: theological, philosophical, anthropological, and indeed cosmological-scientific.
+The Institute centers its study of the person in the community that is the original cell of human society: marriage and family.